 Let’s take a look at some California employee rights that protect workers and ensure fair treatment in the workplace:

-- Minimum wages: Employers must pay at least the state’s minimum wages, which may vary depending on the city or county.
+- Minimum wages: Employers must pay at least the state’s minimum wage ($16/hour for most employers as of 2024, with higher rates in many cities and counties).
 Workers are entitled to fair pay for their efforts.

-- Hourly wage and overtime laws: Employees who work more than eight hours a day or 40 hours a week are entitled to overtime pay.
-This ensures workers are fairly compensated for extra hours.
+- Overtime laws: Employees who work more than 8 hours a day or 40 hours a week are entitled to 1.5 times their regular rate.

-- Workplace safety and injury rights: Employers must provide a safe environment, and employees injured on the job have the right to compensation and medical care.
+- Workplace safety: Employers must provide a safe environment, and employees injured on the job have the right to workers’ compensation and medical care

 Challenges Workers Face Today